An empirical approach to selecting the first growing black hole seeds with JWST/NIRCam: Identifying AGN

 Color-color selection boxes are widely used to identify quasar and AGN candidates across a variety of wavelengths, most notably in the observed near-IR and mid-IR bands, such as those using Spitzer and WISE \citep{Lacy:2004,Stern:2005,Mateos:2013}.
 In the previous section, we noted significant differences between the AGN and pure galaxy populations in the F150W-F200W vs F200W-F277W color-color diagram, which we focus on here to investigate potential color selection boxes that could be used to select BH seed candidates at $z>6$.

 The precise demarcations for AGN selection often depend on the science driver i.e., the requirement of a pure AGN selection for identification vs a more complete AGN selection for population analyses.
-Hence, we take three approaches here: a selection that provides (1) a 90\% pure AGN sample at the expense of completeness; (2) a 90\% complete AGN sample at the expense of non-AGN interlopers; (3) a balanced 75\%--75\% purity--completeness AGN selection.
-These metrics, however, require knowledge of the fraction of high redshift galaxies that host an accreting BH in order to determine the relative normalizations of the color distributions of the galaxies and AGN.
-Here we assume three separate AGN fractions, a pessimistic 5\% AGN fraction, a conservative 10\% AGN fraction motivated by the number of Seyfert galaxies observed locally, and a high 25\% fraction, theoretically predicted at comparable redshift \citep{Volonteri:2017}.
+Hence, we take three approaches here: a selection that provides (1) a 90\% pure AGN sample at the expense of completeness; (2) a 90\% complete AGN sample at the expense of non-AGN interlopers; (3) a balanced purity--completeness AGN selection set by the saddle point between metrics (1) and (2).
+These metrics, however, require knowledge of the fraction of high redshift galaxies that host an accreting BH ($f_{\rm AGN}$) in order to determine the relative normalizations of the color distributions of the galaxies and AGN.
+Here we assume three separate AGN fractions, a pessimistic 5\% AGN fraction, a conservative 10\% AGN fraction motivated by the number of Seyfert galaxies observed locally, and a high 25\% fraction, theoretically predicted at similarly high redshifts to those considered here \citep{Volonteri:2017}.
 The individual galaxies assigned with AGN are randomly drawn from the galaxy population in accordance with the AGN fractions (see Fig.~\ref{fig:colorbox}), and we produce approximate color boxes using linear piece-wise fits to the contours parameterized as ${\rm (F150W-F200W)} = ({\rm F200W-F277W})\alpha_i + \beta_i$, which we provide in Table 1.
 We emphasize that based upon the JAGUAR mock, our initial NIRCam flux cuts introduce a negligible fraction ($\sim 0.4$\%) of $z<6$ sources into our overall galaxy selection, but that none of these lower-$z$ interlopers reside within the AGN region explored here.

+We emphasize that we do not yet know $f_{\rm AGN}$, a primary goal of future studies will be to determine the number density of these accreting BHs.
+Hence, we conservatively explore a factor of five in AGN fraction here.
+We show in Fig.~\ref{fig:colorbox} that our color-box is relatively insensitive to the precise value of $f_{\rm AGN}$.
+Of course, if fewer than 1-5\% of these galaxies host accreting BHs, then it will prove challenging to find them in the very narrow \jwst\ fields (see further discussion in \S \ref{sec:discussion}).